-online headquarters for otherworldly dance theatre created by Sam Tower + Ensemble
+online headquarters for feminist dance theatre created by Sam Tower + Ensemble

 I'd rather choke than be a quitter

 I'd rather choke than be a quitter was created in collaboration with art collective Plant Me Here and electronic musician Shakai Mondai, who played live sound for the performance.

 Presented March 4 - 8, 2016, the show featured a companion gallery installation from visual artist Sam Whalen, featuring her beautifully grotesque visual expressions on plastic, paper and fabric that directly influenced the physical material.